History: St Saviour

 St Saviour's church in Dry Hill Park Road, Tonbridge was built in 1875 mainly in response to those who wanted a more Anglo-Catholic style of worship.
 In 1873 a committee of local residents planned to form a separate parish in the area with new church dedicated to St Augustine.

-The Archbishop of Canterbury (Tonbridge was then in that Diocese) decided that “any further accommodation which may be needed in the Parish would be more conveniently met by a Chapel of Ease to the Mother Church than by a separate Church and District.”
+The Archbishop of Canterbury (Tonbridge was then in the Diocese of Canterbury) decided that “any further accommodation which may be needed in the Parish would be more conveniently met by a Chapel of Ease to the Mother Church than by a separate Church and District.”
 Mr John Deacon, a patron of the Vicar of Tonbridge (Rev John T Manley), gave the land in Dry Hill Park and the foundation stone was laid on 31 July 1875.
-The architect was Ewen Christian and local builders, G Punnett & Sons, carried out the work at an estimated cost of £3,000.The seating capacity was 252, some 200 fewer than planned originally.
+The architect was Ewan Christian and local builders, G Punnett & Sons, carried out the work at an estimated cost of £3,000.The seating capacity was 252, some 200 fewer than planned originally.
 11 were for the minister and his household and the remaining 241 were to produce a sum of £144.4s per annum to be assigned to the spiritual person serving the church.
 The church was consecrated by the Archbishop of Canterbury, Archibald Tate, on 15 July 1876.

 Its historical development

 In 1882 the St Saviour’s congregation sought funds for a Mission Hall to serve the needs of local people and to house a Sunday School.
 The necessary £600 was raised and on 2 May 1883 the Mission Room was opened on the far side of Shipbourne Road.
 A coffee room and classrooms were added in 1887.
 The building was bought by the British Red Cross Society in 1960 and used for some years as their hall.